baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 ## 1927: Clubbing of Henry Simuels prompts protest

-On April 27, 1927, the _Afro_ reported on “RAISE PROTEST OVER POLICE BRUTALITY: Commissioner Gaither Asked To Investigate Unprovoked Clubbing Of Henry Simuels”:
+On April 27, 1927, the _Afro_ reported on "RAISE PROTEST OVER POLICE BRUTALITY: Commissioner Gaither Asked To Investigate Unprovoked Clubbing Of Henry Simuels":

 > Police Commissioner Gaither has been asked to investigate what is claimed to have been a brutal and unprovoked attack on Henry Simuels, 804 N [… incomplete transcription]